Ynah537/dev-portfolio/README.md

 # way-go

-A convenient online grocery store where you can easily browse, shop, and order fresh produce, pantry staples, and household essentials — all from the comfort of your home.A convenient online grocery store where you can easily browse, shop, and order fresh produce, pantry staples, and household essentials — all from the comfort of your home.
+A convenient online grocery store where you can easily browse, shop, and order fresh produce, pantry staples, and household essentials — all from the comfort of your home.
 A digital space where my code meets creativity.

 =======